 Frequently asked questions

-Select one of the questions below to see our frenquently aksed questions.
+Select one of the questions below to see our frequently asked questions.

 Is there an Old Mutual Responsible Business Policy?

-We have developed a Group Responsible Business Policy, which outlines the required minimum standards expected of each business division as a member of the Old Mutual Group in terms of their relationship with customers, investment, employees, community and the environment.
+We have developed a Responsible Business Policy, which outlines the required minimum standards expected of each business division as a member of Old Mutual in terms of their relationship with customers, investment, employees, community, the environment and suppliers.
 Within the policy, our Responsible Investment Standard can be found.
-The policy sits alongside Our Code of Business Conduct and Ethics which is also applicable across the Group and covers employee wellbeing and human rights.
-Each business unit is required to take the high level policy and implement a local level programme focused on their specific issues and appropriate actions they can take.
-Oversight for the policy is carried out by the Responsible Business Committee, and compliance to the policy is tracked twice a year.
+The policy sits alongside Our Code of Business Conduct and Ethics which is also applicable across all our businesses and covers employee wellbeing and human rights.
+Each business is required to take the high level policy and implement a local level programme focused on their specific issues and appropriate actions they can take.
+Oversight for the policy is carried out by the Communications, Brand and Stakeholder Forum, and compliance to the policy is tracked twice a year through the letter of representation process, where each business CEO is required to sign off on their level of compliance to the Old Mutual Policy Suite.

 What percentage of employees is covered by the Responsible Business Policy?

-The Responsible Business Policy is adopted by all wholly owned businesses across our Group and therefore all employees in the Group are required to adhere to the Policy.
+The Responsible Business policy The Responsible Business Policy is adopted by all wholly owned businesses and therefore all employees are required to adhere to the Policy.

 What is Old Mutual's governance process for Responsible Business?